ziliscite/dictionary-cli/README.md

 3. Press Ctrl+T to translate the text
 4. Press Ctrl+Q to return to the main menu
 5. Press Esc or Ctrl+C to quit the application

+### Explainer Mode
+1. Type a Japanese sentence you want to analyze
+2. Press Enter to get the explanation
+3. Use arrow keys or j/k to scroll through the detailed explanation
+4. Press Ctrl+Q to return to the input screen
+5. Press Ctrl+Q again to return to the main menu
+6. Press Esc or Ctrl+C to quit the application

 ## Keyboard Shortcuts